hanchiang/instagram-content-finder/README.md

 ## Usage
+1. Clone the repository: `git clone https://github.com/hanchiang/instagram-content-finder.git`.
+Install [git](https://git-scm.com/downloads) if it is not already installed
-1. Put usernames in `server/input/input.txt`, one username per line.
+1. Put the instagram usernames in `input/input.txt`, one username per line.
 Create `input.txt` if it doesn't exist.
-2. Make sure [nodejs](https://nodejs.org/en/download/) is installed
+1. Make sure [nodejs](https://nodejs.org/en/download/) is installed
-3. Install project dependencies: `npm install`
+1. Install project dependencies: `npm install`
-4. Run `node server/index.js`
+1. Run `node index.js`
-5. See the output in `server/output`.
+1. See the output in `output`.
 Each username has its own folder, with file name is the following format: `{numFollowers}-{averageLikes}-{averageComments}-(YYYYMMDD-HHmmss)`

 ## Features
 * If page is private, skip